S. Korea sees easing disruption as truckers’ strike extends

 The Ministry of Employment and Labor has confirmed that the U.N. agency sent a letter under the name of Corinne Vargha, its director of international labor standards, requesting the South Korean government to clarify its stance over the dispute.

 At a regional ILO meeting in Singapore on Wednesday, South Korean Deputy Labor Minister Park Jong-Pil insisted that the back-to-work order was an “inevitable” step, considering its impact on the national economy.
-He criticized the workers for “holding hostage the national economy and livelihoods” and that the strike was hurting low-income earners and small businesses the most.
+He criticized the workers for “holding hostage the national economy and livelihoods” and said the strike was hurting low-income earners and small businesses the most.